Who Is Liable In A Multi-Vehicle Accident – Road Accident Claims

 Compensation for the financial effect the injuries have had on you is known as special damages.
 It’s difficult to qualify for special damages without providing sufficient evidence to prove your financial loss.
 An example of this evidence could be bank statements to show that you spent money on prescription medication for your injuries.

-How Insurance Companies Could Attribute Liability
+How Insurance Companies Could Attribute Who Is Liable In A Multi Vehicle Accident

 Insurance companies will begin their own investigations to see who is liable in a multi-vehicle accident.
 Firstly, they may assess the timeline of the events that took place, as identifying what order the events took place can help significantly in understanding who caused the pile-up.